mazeppa-dev/mazeppa/README.md

 ## Usage considerations

- - Consider building Mazeppa with an [Flambda]-enabled OCaml compiler; to check, run `ocamlopt -config | grep flambda`.
+ - Follow the instructions from the [installation section](#installation) to build Mazeppa with an Flambda-enabled OCaml compiler.
  - Forget about `--inspect` in a real environment: use it only for debugging purposes.
  - Refrain from CPU-intensive computations: termination checking makes them extremely slow.
 Use `@extract` (as [shown above](#restricting-supercompilation)) to control whether to continue supercompilation or extract the redex.
  - Supercompiling a whole user program is not a good idea.
 Instead, consider supercompiling separate modules and then linking them together (the exact way you do so depends on your situation).